 Balloon Dilatation of Stenotic Valve in Neonates, Newborns, and Children

 In medical parlance, an abnormal narrowing within a structure of the body is called stenosis.
 The aorta is a major blood vessel that carries blood to different parts of the body.
 Aortic valve stenosis is the narrowing of the heart’s aortic valve - a one-way valve located between the left ventricle and the aorta.
 When a child has aortic valve stenosis, the leaflets or tiny flaps of tissue that make up the aortic valve get stuck and can’t separate fully.
 This blockage loads the left ventricle to pump more, and lessens the amount of blood that goes out of the ventricle to the body through the aortic valve.
 This overloads and weakens the heart as time passes.
 However, initially your child may not require immediate treatment except monitoring by your paediatrician.
-Congenital Heart Disease treatment is available at Manipal, book an appointment today.
+Visit Manipal for Paediatric Cardiology Treatment in Old Airport Road.

 Children with severe to critical stenosis will require treatment and your paediatrician may recommend the minimally invasive interventional catheterization, valve repair or replacement procedure.